duchu-net/xenocide-world-generator/README.md

 ## xenocide-world-generator

 _"Dear World, You are the best for Us!"_ - Artifexian
-JS (EcmaScript) world generator for 4X like games in 3D space
+TypeScript world generator for 4X like games in 3D space

 > In heavy development mess xD
 >